 When it’s done right

 There are however other cases where a decision support system has not only shown the way to reduced expenditure, but also to reduced medical error.
 The model built using Analytica by CITL (the Center for Information Technology Leadership showed the potential for saving around $44 billion annually by using computerizhttps://lumina.com/case-studies/CITL-healthcare-decision-analysised provider order-entry (CPOE) systems to avoid medical prescription errors.
 The comments by Eric Pan, MD, CITL are revealing: ‘…Analytica’s influence diagrams were the most natural tool to express our ideas about model structure… It can flexibly display simple point estimates or entire probability density plots, according to the interest of the user’.

 In the healthcare sector, the writing is on the wall.
 Healthcare payers want DSS in place because of its potential to reduce unnecessary claims.
 The US Government offers incentives under the 2009 HITECH (Health Information Technology for Economic and Clinical Health) Act.
 Physicians on average are smart enough to understand the potential of decision support systems; and smart enough to know that it may be overly ambitious to pick a fight over the matter with either Uncle Sam or the health insurance industry.
 The challenge will not be in resisting the DSS invasion, but in ensuring that decision support systems are used responsibly and within their limits.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you with decision support in all sectors of the economy, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you with decision support in all sectors of the economy, then try a free trial of Analytica to see what it can do for you.